lisaguthrie/AZDSDemo/README.md

     ![Change debug launch target](changedebugtarget2.png)

-1. Click on **Add an Account** and sign in to Azure using the credentials found under the **Resources** tab in the pane where these instructions are located..
+1. Click on **Add an Account** and sign in to Azure using the credentials found under the **Resources** tab, just above where you are reading these lab directions.

 1. Select the AKS Cluster you want to use.
 Please check with a lab proctor to identify which cluster to use.